slatedocs/slate/source/includes/_rf.md

 api-key | <span class="label label-required">Required</span>
-sig | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) expires | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) client-id | Filter the list of reports returned by client ID.
-This ID must correspond to a valid client in your account.
+sig | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) expires | <span class="label label-required">Required</span> [See above for how to generate signature and expires values.](#authentication) location-id | Filter the list of reports returned by location ID.
+This ID must correspond to a valid location in your account.

 ## Report Search